dotnet/sourcelink/README.md

 SourceLink packages are currently available for the following source control providers.

+> SourceLink package is a development dependency, which means it is only used during build.
+It is therefore recommended to set `PrivateAssets` to `all` on the package reference.
+This prevents consuming projects of your nuget package from attempting to install SourceLink.

 ### github.com and GitHub Enterprise

 For projects hosted by [GitHub](http://github.com) or [GitHub Enterprise](https://enterprise.github.com/home) reference